 Rough lineup of features:

-- A high-performance code editor (Ace), extended and fine-tuned for GML (including matching keyboard shortcuts).
+- Uses a high-performance code editor (Ace), extended and fine-tuned for GML.

 - Free and open-source.

 Overall, it can be viewed as a more pleasant alternative to GameMaker's base IDE, and becomes increasingly more advantageous the more code you write or the more complex your code gets.

 By design it is something that you run alongside the base IDE, but there are ways you can avoid switching back and forth to run the game.

 This web-based version has some limitations compared to the downloadable one, but can give you a general idea of what GMEdit can do, and can also be used to open GameMaker projects without installing anything!

 Click download now to get access to the following files:

 - [stable, beta] Small fixes and Return Of Coroutines26 days ago

 - [stable, beta] GM2023.4 and multi-level tabsJun 08, 2023